 Will your dog remember his sister?
-Studies say ‘yes’ and have shown that a dog will approach a littermate in preference to an unrelated dog even after months of separation.
+Studies say ‘yes’ and have shown that a dog will approach a littermate over an unrelated dog even after months of separation.

 It even happens to dogs.
 Out of all the dog parks in town, your dog’s littermates and mom have to pick the one he goes to.
 There’s Mom playing fetch, and now your dog’s little brother and sister want in on the action.
 Do you think your dog would even recognize his littermates and parents after years of separation?

 As it turns out, many studies have zeroed in on this topic known in scientific circles as “kin recognition,” the study of how animals recognize their relatives and its importance in the natural world.
 The research often focuses on amphibians, social insects and in mammals, the rodent family, and there have been few studies with regard to dogs.

 For research on our furry friends, we turned to the latest issue of DOGWatch newsletter from the Cornell University College of Veterinary Medicine.
 Katherine A. Houpt, VMD, Diplomate, American College of Veterinary Behaviorist, explains that dogs do likely recognize their family members.
 Studies have shown that dogs will approach a littermate in preference to a strange, unrelated dog even after months of separation.
 And further “if a dog’s littermates were divided and cross-fostered with other females, the dog would still recognize the littermates.”

 While there is a stronger draw to littermates with whom a dog was raised, dogs still prefer an unfamiliar relative over a more familiar non-relative.
 Dr. Houpt also suspects that, although recognition is based more on color than on visual cues, a dog may be the friendliest to the dog whose genome is most like his, for instance, that with the most similar coloring.
 So how do dogs show their preference?
 They may approach their siblings or parents faster or there may be more play or tail-wagging than with unrelated dogs.